-It may appear that Chinese medicine and feng shui aren't related, but both are part of the philosophy or, more aptly religion, of Taoism.
+It may appear that Traditional Chinese medicine and feng shui aren't related, but both are part of the philosophy or, more aptly religion, of Taoism.
 This ancient system encompasses a vast set of principles by which ancient Chinese lived and millions still do today.

 Eight Branches of Tao

 Life is viewed very differently by the Chinese than the Western world.
 This view of life was translated into a complex but related system known as the Eight Branches of Tao.
 This system was designed as a way to understand the natural order of the world and how humans fit into the overall picture.
 The Tao or Dao (pronounced "Dow") means way or path.
 The Eight Branches of Tao is referred to as the Way of Life.

 - I Ching, Book of Changes

 - Nei dan

 All of these branches address the "three treasures" - heaven, humanity and earth.
 Unlike modern medicine that separates the body's systems and even organ functions and treat each separately, Chinese medicine treats the entire body systems as well as the influences of the cosmos and earth.

 Feng Shui and Chinese Medicine